Milan Lombardy, Italy Travel Guide

 A trendy, regenerated district offering more alternative clubs and bars, popular with a creative crowd and artisan breweries.

-Milan is a global capital of fashion and design, with a diverse shopping experience from premium brands to artisan crafts and bustling markets.
+Milan is a global capital of fashion and design, with a diverse shopping experience from premium brands to artisan crafts and lively markets.

 Quadrilatero della Moda (Via Montenapoleone, Via della Spiga) is world-renowned for high fashion.
 Flagship stores of Prada, Gucci, Versace, Armani.

-Houses luxury labels, high-end jewelry stores, and symbolic cafes within a gorgeous architectural setting.
+Houses luxury labels, high-end jewelry stores, plus classic cafes within a gorgeous architectural setting.

 Milanese scarves, ties, small leather goods.
 Panettone (Christmas), Gorgonzola cheese, local salami, artistic prints.

-Milan’s shopping scene caters to every taste, from elevated fashion to unique local finds.
+Milan’s shopping scene caters to all taste, from high fashion to special local finds.
 Plan your shopping according to your interests and budget.